armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 Then, you can access Spinnaker at http://localhost:9000

-If you are doing this on a remote machine, this will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded.
+Tyring to connect from a remote machine will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded.

 __Note:__ Even if the `hal deploy apply` command returns successfully, the installation may not be complete yet.
 This is especially the case with